iwharris/aoc/README.md

 # See usage instructions for the CLI
 npm run dev

-# To solve a challenge with an input file
+# To solve a challenge with an input file during dev
-npm run dev solve 2022.1 < input/2022.1.txt
+npm run solve 2022.1 < input/2022.1.txt
 ```

 Run the CLI by compiling and then executing the compiled JS: